 Want to do Victoria on a budget?
 Explore our list of 27 free things to do in Victoria BC:

 Explore the 565 oceanfront acres at Hatley Park where you will discover the Japanese, Italian and Rose Gardens.
-At the centre of the magnificent property sits Hatley Castle which is open for tours however not included in the free garden tour.
-NOTE: Due to Covid-19 indoor tours are temporarily suspended however the grounds remain open.
+At the centre of the magnificent property sits Hatley Castle which is open for guided tours however they are not included in the free garden tour.
+The gardens remain open throughout the pandemic however indoor tours may be impacted.
+Check their website for up-to-date information.

 You don’t have to be a historian to enjoy this 45-minute guided tour of the majestic BC Parliament Buildings.
 Afterwards, head to the lower level Legislative Dining Room for casual breakfast or lunch prepared by an award-winning chef (not included in the free tour).
 Hours are based on the schedule of the Legislative Assembly.